hien-cao/Game-online-shop/README.md

 ### Extra

-List of the extra features we plan on implementing (if we have extra time).
+List of the extra features implemented.

 #### Tests

-We will do Unit tests for any non-Safe methods, any method that modifies data on the server.
-If there is time to spare we might implement more tests, than just the crucial ones.
+We have Unit tests for the models of the applications.
+These tests are to ensure that the database does not get easily contaminated.
+We did not implement tests for any methods, not even those that do modify the data on the server.
+These could have been implemented if we had had more time.
+However, the most crucial tests, tests for models, are done.

 #### Reviews

 Who can review:

-* Anyone who is authenticated, even the developers
+* Anyone who is authenticated and purchased the game, the reviewer can even be the developer of the game

 An user can submit a review with the grade.
-Your and the reviews of others can be seen when viewing the details of a a game.
+Your review, and the reviews of others, can be seen when viewing the details of a game.

 #### REST API